A Long Way Down (film): Plot

+The tabloids print a story including Martin and Jess, as she is a politicians daughter, about the suicide so the four convene in Maureen's house to discuss a plan of action.
 To profit from misfortune, Martin hatches a scheme that makes them the talk of London, claiming their mass suicide was interrupted by a vision.
-They end up on his old TV chat show, where Martin's former co-host Penny (Rosamund Pike) makes her guests feel humiliated and even more depressed.
+They end up on his old TV chat show, where Martin's former co-host Penny makes her guests feel humiliated and even more depressed.

 The four go on vacation to get away from London's attention.
-They enjoy each other's company, until it is revealed that J.J.'s claim about cancer was a lie and the intervention of a journalist named Kathy (Tuppence Middleton) drives them apart.
+They enjoy each other's company until it is revealed that J.J.'s claim about cancer is a lie and the intervention of a journalist named Kathy drives them apart.

 After the vacation, the four resume their lives.
 When Maureen's son Matty suffers a heart attack, Jess and Martin visit Maureen in the hospital but J.J. cannot be contacted.
 They realise it is Valentine's Day and that their pact has ended.
-All four end up back in London on the very same rooftop with the other three coaxing J.J. off the edge successfully.
+All four end up back in London on the very same rooftop with the other three coaxing J.J. away from the edge successfully.

 On New Year's Eve that year, they video call each other.
 Martin is looking after his daughter, Maureen is enjoying herself at a New Year's party, and J.J. and Jess are in a happy relationship.